JustinHenderson98/GTAVCriminalRecords/README.md

 ## Instructions
 ### How to use:
 To use the script, simply open the .exe (or .ahk).
 It will run in the background.
+The gta file will wait 4 minutes each race, and the business file will wait 8 minutes each race.

 To stop the script, open you systemtray and rightclick the green H or Press F4.